 The interesting thing about inFamous is the fact that it has a Karma system which plays into the way the story goes along though.
 If players perform good deeds throughout their story, they will unlock different powers and different missions than those they would get if they took the evil route.
 The people of Empire City will praise you or fear you accordingly.
 Actions that affect your Karma are things like helping people in the streets that are wounded or killing them, restraining Conduit (the game’s henchmen) members or using Bio-Leech which takes their life away, and other various moments in the game where the player has to make a choice.
 The endings in each game are different depending on said choices.

 The great thing about the inFamous series is that the storytelling and voice acting is so incredibly believable.
 Everything has a place in the story and if you’re doing something or completing something, it always has a reason behind it.
-Each character allows you to really connect with them and understand their story, even the civilians who need help.
+Each character allows you to really connect to them and understand their story, even the civilians who need help.
 It’s not generic by any means.
 The comic book style interjections in between the action is a great way to understand Cole better too as you come to find out more about his backstory as the games move forward.
 Not only do you start to understand him but, you also find out what he’s thinking which is a great way of foreshadowing events that are about to take place in the game.

 By far the best thing about inFamous happens to be the awesome ways you get to use your electric powers.
-The standard weapon in the game is quick lightning bolts that can be shot in any direction.
+The standard weapon in the game are quick lightning bolts that can be shot in any direction.
 In addition to that, there are standard electricity grenades, sniper bolts, and lightning strikes at your disposal, just to name a few.
 Cole also gets his own melee weapons in the second game and his downloadable adventure.
 The other cool thing that players will love is the fact that when you’re running low on energy and are about to die that you can drain energy straight from anything that is running off electricity nearby by simply hitting the L2 button.
 The arsenal is huge in inFamous and you never have to worry about not having the right weapon to take on your foes.
 Not only do you have great weapons but, players will also be able to slide along electrical wires and use Cole’s signature climbing abilities to get to anywhere you need to go.